ttpioger/fpt-bearings/README.md

 A Python Library for FPT detection in rotating machinery bearings.
 Provides a modular, dataset pipeline for loading raw vibration signals, computing an indicator ( currently only Root Mean Square), detecting the beginning of the degradation stage, extracting features, and saving the features and vibration in NPY files.

 ## Features
-- Dataset-pipeline -- supports PRONOSTIA and XJTU datasets; can be extended with different case studies
+- Dataset-pipeline: supports PRONOSTIA and XJTU datasets; can be extended with different case studies
-- Pluggable components --
+- Pluggable components: Swap
+-